The Sachs Program statement on the Palestine Writes Literature Festival

 September 14, 2023

-The Sachs Program for Arts Innovation would like to clarify our role regarding the upcoming Palestine Writes Literature Festival.
-The Sachs Program, through a Community Partnerships Grant to the Wolf Humanities Center this past year, supported two arts components of the festival:
+The Sachs Program for Arts Innovation would like to clarify our role regarding the upcoming Palestine Writes Literature Festival, scheduled for September 22–24, 2023.

 - A panel of mural and graffiti artists